mkaniowski/r6info_discordbot/README.md

 ## WARNING

-Danielwerg - author of r6api.js, recommends not to use your own ubisoft account for ubi api.
+Danielwerg - author of r6api.js, recommends not to use your own ubisoft account for the ubi api.